kevinzhu77/kevinzhu77/README.md

 ## Hi there 👋

 Thanks for checking out my GitHub!
 I'm currently pursuing a Bachelors of Mathematics, Computational Mathematics and Statistics Double Major with a Computing Minor at the University of Waterloo. <br> <br>
-I have previous internship experience in data analystics, data science and software development.
-Currently, my passions include business intelligence, data analystics and machine learning! <br>
+I have previous internship experience in data analystics and software development.
+Currently, my passions include business intelligence, data science and machine learning! <br>

 How to Reach Me:
 - Email: kevin.zhu2@uwaterloo.ca